-- Council Strategic Plan Progress Summary: Summarize all activity supporting the strategic plan, by department and by strategic goal.
-Recommended Cadence: Monthly.
+- Departmental Progress Summary for Council: Summarize all activity supporting the strategic plan, by department and by strategic goal.
+Recommended Cadence: Quarterly.

-- Council Strategic Goal Report: A deep dive into all actions and metrics supporting a single strategic goal (Economic Vitality, for example).
-Recommended Cadence: Monthly.
+- Strategic Goal Report for Council: A deep dive into all actions and metrics supporting a single strategic goal (Economic Vitality, for example).
+Recommended Cadence: Quarterly.

-- Economic Development Project Summary Report for Council: The current status of all Economic Development projects supporting the strategic plan.
+- Economic Development Project Summary Report for Council: The current status of all Economic Development projects and key performance measures supporting the city’s strategic plan.